 Founded in 1984, Global Volunteers invites travelers to embark on internships, volunteer vacations, gap years, TEFL, and teach abroad placements in 34 countries worldwide.
 As one of the world’s oldest and most respected volunteer travel programs, Global Volunteers strives to make a positive impact in all communities where they work: in 1999, they were granted Special Consultative Status with the United Nations, and in 2008 formalized a relationship with UNICEF.

 Global Volunteers also emphasizes safety on all of their projects, with CPR and first aid certification provided to team leaders, emergency medical evacuation insurance provided for volunteers serving outside of the US, and emergency contact available 24 hours a day, seven days a week.

 Global Volunteers offers several projects for travelers who want to visit Costa Rica, including school renovations, tutoring, classroom painting, and eco-tourism.
-Based in Monteverde, Global Volunteers’ Costa Rica placements last one to two weeks, and invite you to combine impactful community service with exploration of this beautiful area.
-A few projects you can take on include:
+Based in Monteverde, Global Volunteers’ Costa Rica placements last one to two weeks and invite you to combine impactful community service with an exploration of this beautiful area.
+If you want to volunteer in Costa Rica, a few projects you can take on include:

 - Painting and repairing classrooms and school buildings

 - Helping with environmental preservation and encouraging sustainable lifestyles by recycling plant materials alongside Costa Rican students